2025 Annual Report

 Revenues

-Dues from state membership and advisory membership make up roughly half of NERC's annual revenue.
-The remaining revenue comes from conferences and other events, grants and consulting projects, and other sources such as interest on financial assets or reimbursed expenses.
+State and advisory member dues make up half of NERC’s revenue.
+Remaining funds to support NERC programs and operations are derived from event registration and sponsorships, as well as contract services and other sources such as interest on financial assets or reimbursed expenses.

 NERC's Board is comprised of a state agency representative from each of the 11 states NERC represents.
 Our Ex-Officio board members are non-voting members who provide expert council to NERC.